 Are there other notated dances available?

 Yes.
-Some are available on the LOC site, and others have been published in facsimile.
+Some are available on the Library of Congress site linked above, or elsewhere online, for example at the very useful Bibliothèque Nationale site, gallica.bnf.fr.
+Others have been published in facsimile.
 The Harvard Theatre Collection and the Boston Public library have originals of notated dances.
 Photocopies of other sources can usually be obtained.